What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 The high profile of the rise of bitcoin has helped push cryptocurrency into the public eye.
 In many instances, people aren't even buying it, but are dedicating a portion of the computing power of their computer network or website to mine for it.

-There's nothing underhand or illegal about cryptocurrency mining in itself, but in order to acquire as much currency - be it bitcoin, Monero, Etherium or something else - some cybercriminals are using malware to secretly capture PCs and put them to work in a botnet, all without the victim being aware their PC has been compromised.
+There's nothing underhanded or illegal about cryptocurrency mining in itself, but in order to acquire as much currency -- be it bitcoin, Monero, Etherium or something else -- some cybercriminals are using malware to secretly capture PCs and put them to work in a botnet, all without the victim being aware their PC has been compromised.

 One of the largest cybercriminal cryptocurrency networks, the Smominru botnet, is thought to consist of over 500,000 systems and to have made its operators at least $3.6 million dollars.